randalln/fitbit-heart-rate-service/README.md

 ## Requirements

-1. A Fitbit Sense or Versa 3 smart watch and an Android phone running Android greater or equal to 8.1.
+1. A Fitbit Sense or Versa 3 smart watch and an Android phone running Android greater or equal to 9.0.
-2. Install the Fitbit watch app from the [Fitbit Gallery](https://gallery.fitbit.com/details/6503a799-37f7-43bf-8775-23f1742e2a4e)
+2. Install the "HR Service" Fitbit watch app from the [Fitbit Gallery](https://gallery.fitbit.com/details/6503a799-37f7-43bf-8775-23f1742e2a4e).
    OR
    Import the Fitbit app into [Fitbit Studio](https://studio.fitbit.com), start the developer bridge on your watch, and transfer the app.
-3. Opt into [closed testing](#you-can-help) on Google Play
+3. Opt into [closed testing](#you-can-help) on Google Play.
    OR
-   Download and install the APK onto your Android device from the [releases](https://github.com/randalln/fitbit-heart-rate-service/releases) page
+   Download and install the APK onto your Android device from the [releases](https://github.com/randalln/fitbit-heart-rate-service/releases) page.
-4. If you plan on running a fitness app on a mobile device, e.g. Strava, you'll need a second device on which to run it (since the device with the Fitbit app on it will be running the HR Monitor app and playing the role of the heart rate monitor)
+4. If you plan on running a fitness app on a mobile device, e.g. Strava, you'll need a second device on which to run it, since the device with the Fitbit app on it will also be running the HR Monitor app and playing the role of the heart rate monitor.

 ## To Use

-1. Start the HR Service app on the Fitbit watch.
+1. Start the "HR Service" app on the Fitbit watch.
-2. Start the HR Monitor app on the Android device.
+2. Start the "HR Monitor" app on the Android device.
-   You should see the BPM value update with each new received value.
+   - You should see the BPM value update with each new received value.
 3. On your exercise equipment (or app on your second mobile device), search for a Bluetooth heart rate monitor.
-   The mock heart rate monitor will have the same name as the Android device.
+   - The mock heart rate monitor will have the same name as the Android device.

 ### Disclaimer